 If you’re a compulsive ruminator, you know that ruminating feels like frantically going in circles without getting anywhere.
 The goal of this article is to explain why that is.

-Before reading this article, it’s important to have a solid grasp of how OCD works and what the ‘core fear’ is, so if you haven’t already read Your Core Fear and the Fear of Making a Mistake You Can’t Take Back, it would be a good idea to do so before you read this article.
+Before reading this article, it’s important to have a solid grasp of how OCD works and what the ‘core fear’ is, so if you haven’t already read A Simple Explanation of OCD and The Core Fear, it would be a good idea to do so before you read this article.

-With that taken care of, here’s how compulsive rumination works:
+With that taken care of, here’s why compulsive rumination is a continuous loop that never leads to a conclusion:

 Compulsive rumination is a continuous loop of two opposite thought processes that cycle directly into each other.
 Both of these opposite thought processes are aimed at avoiding the same core fear, but in two different ways.
 This may sound complicated but it’s actually not.